JanHerca/urantiapedia/output/wikijs/en/article/Steve_McIntosh/Putting_the_Teachings_into_Action.md

 > **WARRIOR CONSCIOUSNESS**
 >
 > **Perceived Life Conditions:**
-> Oppressive tribal control and pathology; craves honor. fears shame; the world is a jungle full of threats and predators–dog eat dog, bit or be bitten
+> Oppressive tribal control and pathology; craves honor; fears shame; the world is a jungle full of threats and predators–dog eat dog, bit or be bitten
 > **Worldview and Values:**
 > * Express self, hell with others
 > * Gratify impulses now, without guilt